 Physician Assistant/Pre-PA Internships

-International Medical Aid (IMA) is a not-for-profit organization founded at Johns Hopkins University that provides healthcare internship and volunteer programs for undergraduate students, PA-school students, graduate students, residents, and practitioners in the areas that need it the most: East Africa, South America, and the Caribbean.
+International Medical Aid (IMA) is a not-for-profit organization founded at Johns Hopkins University that provides physician assistant internships for undergraduate students, PA-school students, graduate students, residents, and practitioners in the areas that need it the most: East Africa, South America, and the Caribbean.
 In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to disciplines such as medicine, dentistry, nursing, mental health, public health, and physical therapy through an ethics-based approach to care.
 Our programs also allow interns and volunteers the opportunity to immerse themselves in the beauty and culture of our destinations through unique adventure programs led by experienced and trusted tour guides.
 Founded on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.

-International Medical Aid (IMA) offers once-in-a-lifetime opportunities for pre-physician assistant students, students in graduate PA programs and licensed physician assistants to work in busy international health care settings, mentored by our outstanding staff of dedicated physician assistants, physicians, and other healthcare professionals.
+International Medical Aid (IMA) offers once-in-a-lifetime physician assistant internships for pre-physician assistant students, students in graduate PA programs and licensed physician assistants to work in busy international health care settings, mentored by our outstanding staff of dedicated physician assistants, physicians, and other healthcare professionals.
 We collaborate with an extensive network of public and private hospitals to provide rewarding hands-on programs tailored to the specific skill sets and educational background of each intern.
 IMA strives to improve the health of underserved individuals in regions in which we operate through mobile medical clinics, public health education programs, first responder, and first aid training.
 We take a holistic approach to care, collaborating with local leaders to develop ethical and sustainable community-led initiatives that address the root causes of disease and illness.

 IMA is a not-for-profit organization that reinvests into all of the communities in which we operate.
 While some programs merely transport participants to their hospital placements and offer little oversight or guidance, we provide a structured environment with multiple sources of local and U.S.-based support.
 IMA oversees every aspect of our interns’ overseas experience, including extensive training on safety and infection control procedures.